jackwatters45/automated-homecare-newsletter/README.md

 # Automated Homecare Newsletter

-- best way to get google results
+- fix api

-- better distribution by source
+- better distribution by source (ensure its okay doesnt have to be perfect)
+- mock api to sync contacts
 - update pages in claude + optimize

 ## Roadmap